chanryu/cloxx/README.md

 ## Running cloxx

+While I'm not willing to spend time on building the project in many different environments, the following instruction work in my MacBook and I believe it would also work in most Posix-compatible environments where CMake, bash and a decent C++17 compiler are available.

 ### Setup project

 Once you've cloned the repository, you should run the configuration script to setup project.
 It will generate Posix-compatible makefiles via CMake.